zeerakmo/Level4IndividualProject/timelog.md

              *Created function to generate difference in frequencies of errors aswell as corresponding graphs *Generated which face gave the worst and best result for each algortihm *Collated my results in an excel file

+## 18 Nov 2020

+* *0.5 hour* *Had a meeting with supervisor and went over the graphs I had created *Thought about future direction I could take research in *Discussed breaking up histograms into several smaller histograms to compare the bias instead of comparing the algorithms
+* *7.5 hour* *Fixed IoU code to calculate the percentage of overlap correctly *Broke up histogram by specific feature which allowed for some interesting discoveries *Calculated average error differences for all algorithms in their groups *Created histogram for bounding box overlap of the different algorithms in their groups